GIGCymru/.github/profile/README.md

 About us: NHS Wales is the publicly funded National Health Service of Wales which provides healthcare to approximately 3 million people living in the country.

+## GitHub GIG Cymru

+Welcome to GitHub GIG Cymru – the home of collaborative coding and digital innovation across NHS Wales.

+This organisation provides a secure, central space where teams can share, develop, and manage code and technical resources for digital health and care services in Wales.
+It is part of our mission to enable open, efficient, and modern ways of working within the NHS.

+### 🌍 What is GitHub GIG Cymru?

+GitHub GIG Cymru is the national GitHub Enterprise service for NHS Wales.
+It allows staff to:

+* Collaborate on code, data pipelines, and digital tools across organisations.
+* Standardise development practices with version control, issues, and pull requests.
+* Share knowledge by contributing to reusable code, documentation, and best practices.
+* Innovate securely within an NHS-governed environment.

+### 👥 Who can access?

+* The service is available to NHS Wales staff.
+* Access is granted through your organisation's IT helpdesk (requests are escalated to the national service team).
+* External collaboration can be supported via controlled processes.

+### 📚 What you'll find here

+Inside this organisation you'll find:

+* **Public repositories**: Open resources, templates, and guidance for the wider community.
+* **Internal repositories**: Secure projects for NHS Wales staff working on digital health and care.
+* **Documentation**: Guidance on how to get started with GitHub GIG Cymru, including coding standards, onboarding, and best practices.

+### 🚀 Getting started

+1. Request access via your local IT helpdesk.
+2. Once approved, sign in with your NHS Wales GitHub Enterprise account.
+3. Explore existing projects or start your own repository.
+4. Contribute through issues, discussions, and pull requests.

+👉 Check out the **Guides** (link to your guides repo/wiki) for detailed onboarding instructions.

+### 🔒 Governance and security

+* All repositories are managed under NHS Wales governance and information security policies.
+* Code and data must comply with NHS Wales standards, including information governance and patient confidentiality requirements.
+* Activity is monitored to ensure safe and responsible use of the service.

+### 💬 Support and contact

+For support, please:

+* Raise issues in the **Service Guides repository** (link to repo).
+* Contact your organisation's IT helpdesk.
+* For national service queries, email [insert central contact email].

+### 🌱 Our vision

+GitHub GIG Cymru is more than just a code repository.
+It's about building a culture of collaboration across NHS Wales – empowering staff to share, learn, and innovate together to deliver better digital health and care services.

 ## GIG Cymru - NHS Wales - Organizations